Visual Arts

 •Students will research, analyse and present knowledge of music.

-•There are three major Units of Work pursued during the year.
+•There are four major Units of Work pursued during the year.

 What skills will I learn?